Parent page: Capturing Your Design Idea as a Schematic

-The No ERC dialog showing Violation Types mode (left image) and Connection Matrix mode (right image)
+The No ERC dialog showing Violation Types mode (the first image) and Connection Matrix mode (the second image)

 The dialog can be accessed by clicking Specific Violations in the Suppressed Violations region of the Properties panel in No ERC mode (mentioned above).

 Rather than deleting a No ERC directive, it can be made inactive (disabled in the eyes of the Compiler).
-This state can be changed by toggling the directive's Active property - available through any of the methods of editing.
-An inactive No ERC directive will appear grey in the workspace.
+This state can be changed by toggling the directive's Active property – available through any of the methods of editing.
+An inactive No ERC directive will appear gray in the design space.